texastribune/data-visuals-guides/kit-setup.md

 We also use Illustrator for some charts.
 All Illustrator files are put into the `workspace` directory.

-We then use `ai2html` to convert the Illustrator file into HTML, which is exported into `app/templates/ai2html-output/` directory (here's an [example of a project that uses an Illustator graphic](https://github.com/texastribune/newsapps-dailies/tree/master/2021/graphic-vaccine-sites-2021-01/app/templates/ai2html-output)).
-You can then call the Illustrator graphic(s) inside an html file in the `apps/` directory.
+We then use `ai2html` to convert the Illustrator file into HTML, which is exported into the `app/templates/ai2html-output/` directory (here's an [example of a project that uses an Illustator graphic](https://github.com/texastribune/newsapps-dailies/tree/master/2021/graphic-vaccine-sites-2021-01/app/templates/ai2html-output)).
+You can then call the Illustrator graphic(s) inside an html file in the `apps/` directory:

 ```js
 {% set ai2html = "" %}